bioasp/iggy/README.md

 	cargo build --release

-The binaries can be found under `./target/release/`
+The executables can be found under `./target/release/`

 ## Usage